Fire Rescue Accreditation & Professional Standards

 The Accreditation & Professional Standards Team is tasked with ensuring that all documentation and requirements are kept current in accordance with accreditation agency standards.

-The Department of Fire Rescue and Emergency Services was conferred Accredited Agency Status by the Commission on Fire Accreditation in August 2012.
-Broward Sheriff’s Office Department of Fire Rescue is the only internationally accredited Sheriff’s fire department in the world and one of only 156 fire departments internationally.
+The Department of Fire Rescue and Emergency Services was conferred Accredited Agency Status by the Commission on Fire Accreditation in August 2012 and is currently a Candidate for re-accreditation in 2017.
+Broward Sheriff’s Office Department of Fire Rescue is the only internationally accredited Sheriff’s fire department in the world and one of only approximately 230 fire departments internationally.
 The CFAI is a comprehensive self-assessment and evaluation model.
 It allows for fire departments to examine past, current and future service levels and performances.

 During the on-site review process by five seasoned CFAI Peer Reviewers, the department's fire rescue services, programs, competencies, policies, standard operating procedures/guidelines, Self-Assessment, Standards of Cover, Strategic Planning documents, communications methods and resources such as equipment, apparatus and facilities were examined and validated.
 The main focus of the review was on firefighter safety and customer service to the communities our agency serves.
 The department’s self-assessment, strategic plan and standard of cover are managed by the Accreditation & Professional Standards staff to assure that the organizational performance is continually monitored.